 The Wisconsin Ph.D.
 Program in Accounting and Information Systems prepares individuals for careers in research, teaching, and service at the university level.
 The program stresses high-quality research at the frontiers of knowledge.
 A majority of the student’s time in the program is dedicated to developing, refining, and applying their research skills.

-The accounting and information systems specialization has a strong track record of producing high-quality teachers.
-Our approach values collegiality, and students work closely with faculty in an apprenticeship-type approach.
+The accounting and information systems specialization has a strong track record of producing high-quality researchers and teachers.
+Our approach values collegiality; students work closely with faculty in an apprenticeship-type approach.

 The admissions process is highly competitive.
 Ideal candidates possess a strong academic background including prior study of accounting at the undergraduate or graduate level.
 Work experience is also valued.

 - A strong mathematical background.
-Students with an undergraduate or graduate degree in accounting or the equivalent are preferred.
-While many students have completed master's degrees or an MBA program, these are not critical.
+Students with an undergraduate or graduate degree in accounting or the equivalent are given preference.
+While many students have completed master's degrees or an MBA program, these are not required.